hi hi hi you may have learned about this when u were like 2 years old but pls bear with me here

 1st order (mechanics) -> 2nd order (dynamics, where the game happens) -> 3rd order (aesthetics, pillars, the point of ur game)

-i think as indies, we want to minimise the number of mechanics and maximise the number of dynamics
+minimise the number of mechanics and maximise the number of dynamics

 just to bully my friend miredly, we had one idea during our latest jam for a mechanic;